guifi/guifi-cxoln/CXOLN.en_US.md

 >    La "Fundació privada per a la xarxa oberta, lliure i neutral guifi.net", (en endavant, "la Fundació") és una institució sense ànim de lucre que consta amb el número 2550 del registre de fundacions de la Generalitat de Catalunya i que té com a mandat fundacional donar suport a guifi.net tot respectant la seva naturalesa original, forma d'organitzar-se i treballar.

-    The Private Foundation for the Neutral, Open and Free Network – guifi.net (“Fundació Privada per a la Xarxa Oberta, Lliure i Neutral guifi.net”, in Catalan -henceforth referred to as “The Foundation”) is a non-profit organization registered at the Catalan Government foundations registry with the number 2550 that has the foundational mandate to support guifi.net respecting its genuine nature, its organization and working methods.
+    The "Fundació privada per a la xarxa oberta, lliure i neutral guifi.net" (_Private Foundation for the Open, Free and Neutral Network Guifi.net_; henceforth referred to as “The Foundation”) is a non-profit organization registered with the Catalan Government's foundations' registry, under the number 2550, which has as its foundational mandate to provide support to Guifi.net all the while respecting its original nature, as well as its organizational and work methods.

 >### 3. Elaboració i revisió

-### 3. Drafting and Revision
+### 3. Drafts and Revisions

 >Els [Comuns de la XOLN](#cxoln) s'elabora i es revisa a través d'un debat públic entre tots els qui participen a la xarxa.

-The [CXOLN](#cxoln) is elaborated and revised through a public debate among all the network participants
+The [CXOLN](#cxoln) is elaborated and revised through a public debate among all the network's participants

 >### 4. Finalització de l'acord